sylvanpeng/BiMIGAN-Hand-drawn-molecule-generation/README.md

 ```bash
 ./scripts/download_dataset.sh
 ```
-The dataset for cyclegan training should be organized in the following structure:
+The dataset for cycleGAN training should be organized in the following structure:
 ```
 data/
 └── bimigan_dataset/